logo

 Training Goals

-The frequency of weightlifting workouts is closely tied to your fitness objectives.
-If your primary goal is bodybuilding and muscle growth (hypertrophy), you may benefit from training certain muscle groups more frequently throughout the week.
+The frequency of weightlifting workouts is closely tied to your fitness objectives, what you are trying to get out of it.
+If your primary goal is bodybuilding and muscle growth (hypertrophy), you may benefit from training certain muscle groups more frequently throughout the week with.
 On the other hand, if you aim for strength or endurance, your approach might differ.

-When strength training, you might not be training each muscle group as frequently and only focus on the big compound lifts being the squat, the bench press, and the deadlift.
+When strength training, you might not be training each muscle group as frequently and you could find yourself focusing more on the big compound lifts being the squat, the bench press, and the deadlift.

 Experience Level